Kallalagar Temple: Religious significance

 Kallalagar temple is revered in Naalayira Divya Prabhandam, the 7th–9th century Vaishnava canon, by Periyalvar and Peyalvar.
 The temple is classified as a Divyadesam, one of the 108 Vishnu temples that are mentioned in the book.
-During the 18th and 19th centuries, the temple finds mention in several works like 108 Tirupathi Anthathi by Divya Kavi Pillai Perumal Aiyangar.There are many waterbodies associated with the temple like Pandava, Hanuman, Uttara Narayana, Garuda.
+During the 18th and 19th centuries, the temple finds mention in several works like 108 Tirupathi Anthathi by Divya Kavi Pillai Perumal Aiyangar.
+There are many waterbodies associated with the temple like Pandava, Hanuman, Uttara Narayana, Garuda.
 The ablution to the presiding deity is performed with waters from these tanks.
 The water from other sources, if used, is believed to turn the image to black colour.

 Religious practises and festival

 The temple follows the traditions of the Tenkalai sect of Vaishnavite tradition and follows Vaikanasa aagama.
 In modern times, the temple priests perform the pooja (rituals) during festivals and on a daily basis.
 As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnavaite community, a Brahmin sub-caste.
 Six daily rituals are held at various times of the day and many yearly festivals are held at the temple, of which the float festival during the Tamil month of Masi (February–March), Navaratri during September–October and Vaikunta Ekadasi during Margali (December–January) being the most prominent.
 There are weekly, monthly and fortnightly rituals performed in the temple.
 Abhishekam, ablution of the presiding deity, is performed only with the waters from Noopura Ganga, a lake on the top of the hill.
 Water from other sources is not used as it is believed to decolour the image.

-Every year during the Tamil month of Chithirai (April-May), Chithirai Thiruvila is celebrated.
-Chithirai Thiruvila is an yearly event of the marriage of Meenakshi, believed to be Alagar's sister.
+Every year during the Tamil month of Chithirai (April–May), Chithirai Thiruvila is celebrated.
+Chithirai Thiruvila is a yearly event of the marriage of Meenakshi, believed to be Alagar's sister.
 The first 15 days of the event is celebrated in Madurai for the arrangements between Meenakshi and Sundareswarar, while the next 15 days is about Alagar making preparations for her marriage.
 The main event is Kallalagar crossing the Vaigai river.
 Ethir Sevai is a part of the Chithirai Thiruvizha of the Kallazhagar temple at Alagar Koyil and begins on the fourth day.
 On this day, Alagar or Lord Vishnu changes his appearance as Kallar and travels via Kallar Nadu and enters Madurai and the city’s residents welcome him.
 Millions of people gather in Madurai to witness this event.
 While Kallalagar enters the river, he learns that his sister's marriage is already over, he returns to Karuparayar Mandapam and then he takes ten avatars and finally returns to Alagar Kovil.
 This temple obtained a new car, after 300 years, built with a team of 15 artisans using vengai tree wood for the structure and Burma teakwood for sculptures.
 The trial run was held on 6 July 2015.
 The temple is one of the major tourist attraction in the region.